 The debate surrounding unemployment insurance (UI) returns to Capitol Hill.
 This is not entirely surprising.
 Amid the good news, today's report confirmed that a large shadow continues to loom over our labor market.
 Examining monthly changes in each category of unemployment by duration, we observe that long-term unemployment remains stubbornly high when compared to previous recoveries (see graph).

 This week's Worldly Philosopher, Raphaele Chappe, writes on the policy implications of Thomas Piketty's analysis on inequality.

 We are in a post-Piketty world.
 Since my last blog entry, Thomas Piketty has received nothing short of a rock star treatment upon his U.S. visit.
-What are the policy debates that we face if Piketty is right?
+What are the policy debates we face if Piketty is right?

 As the ratio of capital to income (which Piketty terms "beta") increases, Piketty argues there is no natural mechanism that would lead r (the rate of return on capital) to adjust downwards so as to perfectly compensate the impact on the distribution, placing emphasis on policies that might reduce r.

 Taxation is one way to reduce r and Piketty's proposal is a progressive world-wide tax on wealth although many agree that this may prove politically unfeasible, especially in the absence of international legal cooperation.
 Other tax possibilities for fighting inequality include increasing tax rates on capital gains and dividends (which have been getting favorable treatment in the tax code as compared with labor income1), or simply combating tax evasion for the wealthy (see The Price of Offshore Revisited).2 In my own research, I plan to run simulations to test the effectiveness of such tax proposals, and their impact on the wealth distribution.